Double bubble plumbings and two-curve flops

 We may therefore encode $\CC$ entirely by a quiver $Q$, which has a vertex for each $S_i$ and $\rk_{\bK}(V_{ij})$ arrows from vertex $i$ to vertex $j$.
 The coefficients $c_{n+1}$ determine a potential on $Q$, i.e. an element $\bW\in \widehat{\bK Q}$ of the closure of the subspace of the path algebra of $Q$ (completed with respect to path length) spanned by cyclic paths of length at least two.
 We will write $\CC(Q,\bW)$ for the $A_{\infty}$-category associated to a quiver $Q$ with potential $\bW$; the zero-potential $\bW=0$ defines the formal $A_{\infty}$-structure.

 \begin{remark} Any $A_{\infty}$-structure over a field is quasi-isomorphic to a strictly unital structure.
-Cyclicity can always be achieved in characteristic zero \cite{KontSoi-Ainfty}, but not in general in finite characteristic: $QH^*(S^2;\bZ/2)$ has a non-trivial $A_{\infty}$-product $\upmu^4$ with output in the fundamental class \cite{EL}, and this violates cyclicity in any strictly unital model. \end{remark}
+As remarked in Remark \ref{rmk:cyclic}, cyclicity of the pairings \eqref{eqn:correlator_cyclic} can always be achieved in characteristic zero, but not in general in finite characteristic: $QH^*(S^2;\bZ/2)$ has a non-trivial $A_{\infty}$-product $\upmu^4$ with output in the fundamental class \cite{EL}, and this violates cyclicity in any strictly unital model. \end{remark}

 Two potentials $\bW$ and $\bW'$ are \emph{weakly right-equivalent} if there is an automorphism $\upphi\colon \widehat{\bK Q} \rightarrow \widehat{\bK Q}$ of the completed path algebra which fixes the zero-length paths and a scalar $t\in \bK^*$ such that $\upphi(\bW)-t\bW'$ lies in the closure of the subspace generated by differences $a_1\ldots a_s - a_2\ldots a_sa_1$, where $a_1\ldots a_s$ is a cycle in $\bK Q$. \cite[Lemma 2.9]{KY} shows weakly right-equivalent potentials yield quasi-equivalent $A_{\infty}$-categories $\CC(Q,\bW) \simeq \CC(Q,\bW')$.